Statistics Calculators

 The Mean Definition

-The mean is the average of your data set's values.
-In other words, the mean is the sum of the data set's values divided by the total number of data values.
-The mean of a population is represented by μ (Mu), and the mean of a sample is represented by x̄ (X bar).
+The mean is the mathematical average of your dataset.
+In statistical terms, the mean is calculated by taking the sum of all data values and dividing it by the total number of data points.
+The mean of an entire population is represented by the Greek letter μ (Mu), while the mean of a sample is denoted by x̄ (X-bar).

 $$\mu=\frac{Sum\ of\ the\ data\ set’s\ values}{Total\ number\ of\ data\ values\ in\ the\ population}=\frac{ΣX}{N}$$